Staff

 Plymouth, NH

-Brandon Miller Co-Manager Local Foods Plymouth since 2015.
+Brandon Miller Assistant Manager Local Foods Plymouth since 2015.
 Owner Lazy Acres Farm, Plymouth Soap Works and Plein Air glamping site.
 Passionate about preserving local agriculture and New Hampshire’s unique way of life.
 Likes dogs, goats, dairy products, skiing, hiking, building and fixing things.

 Caryn Shield